The Health Informatics Service (THIS) Logo

 • Ensuring recorded Teams meetings comply with GDPR and Information Governance policy.

-Back-up plan and incident response
+NHS cyber-attack back-up plan and incident response

 He says:

 “What antivirus protection used to do was look at the traits of a malware attack, such as its name and location.
-But what the creators do now is to create it so that it changes every single time it infects a PC."
+But what the creators do now is to create it so that it changes every single time it infects a PC.

 “We use next generation antivirus software that looks at the behaviours of the malware instead of looking at the signature.
 So, if there is strange behaviour it quarantines or isolates that device rather than focusing on the specific signatures and qualities of the of malicious piece of software.
 Modern antivirus firewalls, intrusion prevention systems, antivirus web security and email security help us to stay ahead of the game.”